 Turn Around Projects

-At some point consulting firms decide that the market of healthy companies that need their assistance is too small.
-They have decided that it would be a great idea to also help customer that are (almost) bankrupt.
+At some point, consulting firms decide that the market of healthy companies that need their assistance is too small.
+They have decided that it would be a great idea to also help a customer that is (almost) bankrupt.
 This is how Turn Around Projects were born.
-In this type of projects you client has lost profitability and most likely the liquidity and you have to improve profitability as well as the cash position.
-In other words you do exactly the same things you would do during performance improvement projects but 10x faster.
+In this type of project, your client has lost profitability and most likely the liquidity and you have to improve profitability as well as the cash position.
+In other words, you do exactly the same things you would do during performance improvement projects but 10x faster.
 There is no time for subtleties, looking for small tickets.
 You concentrate on delivering value fast.
-Btw your client has a big chances of going under water and disappearing from the face of the Earth regardless of your efforts and your great ideas.
-Hopefully he will manage to pay you first 😉
+Btw your client has a big chance of going underwater and disappearing from the face of the Earth regardless of your efforts and your great ideas.
+Hopefully, he will manage to pay you first 😉

 - Supervision and Assistance.
-This is pretty easy – you give the client usually 2-3 consultants to supervise the implementation, teach other how to do the calculations, manage projects, and explain them in details the ideas identified during strategic or performance improvement projects.
+This is pretty easy – you give the client usually 2-3 consultants to supervise the implementation, teach others how to do the calculations, manage projects, and explain in detail the ideas identified during strategic or performance improvement projects.

 - PMO.
-Some firms want you to provide them a bigger support and ask you to create and run Project Management Office (PMO).
-In this situation you have to provide both business analysts as well as project managers.
-This is usually done for big strategic projects – entering new big markets, turn around, moving production to a new country etc.
+Some firms want you to provide them bigger support and ask you to create and run Project Management Office (PMO).
+In this situation, you have to provide both business analysts as well as project managers.
+This is usually done for big strategic projects – entering new big markets, turn around, moving production to a new country, etc.

 - Interim Management.
-In some cases the assistance and supervision is not enough.
-You have to take responsibility for the execution, you have to provide CEO, COO, Strategy Director or other senior person to make the difference.
+In some cases, the assistance and supervision are not enough.
+You have to take responsibility for the execution, you have to provide the CEO, COO, Strategy Director, or other senior people to make the difference.
 This solution is usually temporary.
 The Interim Manager stays for 6-24 months to change the way in which the firm is run.
-After that the firm hires the person that will be responsible for running specific area.
+After that, the firm hires the person that will be responsible for running a specific area.

-At the end of the 20th Century we had a huge waves of mergers and acquisition that created a lot of work for management consultants.
-If you are buying a company for $ 2 billion you have no problems with spending a few millions to make sure that the company you buy is not worthless.
+At the end of the 20th Century, we had a huge wave of mergers and acquisitions that created a lot of work for management consultants.
+If you are buying a company for $ 2 billion you have no problems with spending a few million to make sure that the company you buy is not worthless.
 Management Consultants managed to create a plethora of products to meet the needs of their customers:

 - M&A Strategy.
 You start by helping the firm define what companies they will buy and why.
-You usually do it via rankings and case by case analyses, based on the criteria define with the customers.
+You usually do it via rankings and case-by-case analyses, based on the criteria define by the customers.
 This means that you have to gather a lot of data on potential targets.
 Quite often you compare the M&A option with the greenfield / organic growth – what would make more sense, what would create more value?

 - Value Creation Plan.
-For some buyers you also have to create a Value Creation Plan.
-In other words define how the buyer will increase the value of the firm after the transaction is finished.
-This sort of projects are a mix of strategic and performance improvement projects.
+For some buyers, you also have to create a Value Creation Plan.
+In other words, define how the buyer will increase the value of the firm after the transaction is finished.
+This sort of project is a mix of strategic and performance improvement projects.

 - Post-Merger Integration.
 Big fat corporations may also require your help after the transaction.
 If they want to somehow integrate the firm they have bought into their corporation they will have to do a lot of changes fast.
 Usually, they lack the team for that, especially if the M&A is not something that they do often.
-This sort of projects resemble Strategic Projects at the beginning.
+This sort of project resembles Strategic Projects at the beginning.
 Later you have to mainly supervise others and make sure that they deliver what they were supposed to do.
 Long and difficult.
-Afterwards, take a long holidays to rest from the constant pressure.
+Afterward, take long holidays to rest from the constant pressure.

 That’s in short about consulting projects.
 I hope you enjoyed the summary and as always I recommend trying out our online courses that will help you become Badass Management Consultants.
-They have been taken by more than +63 000 students, including people working in EY, Walmart, Booz Allen Hamilton, Alvarez & Marsal, PwC, Deloitte, Dell, Adidas, Naspers, Walgreens, Orange, Cisco, Citigroup and many others
+They have been taken by more than +104 000 students, including people working in McKinsey, EY, Walmart, Booz Allen Hamilton, Alvarez & Marsal, PwC, Deloitte, Dell, Adidas, Naspers, Walgreens, Orange, Cisco, Citigroup, and many others